philjhowson/BrainTumorDetection/README.md

 ## Project Introduction
-I began by exploring the dataset to determine the distribution of classes and the different image properties.
-Then I visualized the distribution and characteristics of the dataset.
+I began by exploring the dataset to determine the distribution of classes and the different image properties. and visualized them.
 The training, validation, and test split were then created and saved for model training and evaluation.

-Three models were build and tested using the [pytorch](https://pytorch.org/) library.
-I utilized a ResNet50 model with additional layers and skip connections, DenseNet162, and a custom built model.
+Three models were build and tested using the [pytorch](https://pytorch.org/) library:

+1. ResNet50
+2. DenseNet162
+3. a custom built model.

 The ResNet50 model had three additional convolutional layers with skip connections that I trained on model specific tasks, while the majority of the ResNet50 model weights were frozen to facilitate transfer learning.
 A small snippet of code below presents the general structure of the additional layers.
-There are a total of 91,838,657 parameters, of which 61,517,569 were trainable.
+There were a total of 91,838,657 parameters, of which 61,517,569 were trainable.

 ```python